Military Defense System of China Great Wall

-The northern tribes were good at field battles based on the motility and flexibility of their powerful cavalries.
-The Han Chinese, whose cavalries were weak but infantries were powerful, were better at protracted and positional battles.
-The Great Wall, as a stationary arsenal and a fortified camp, right changed the disadvantages of Han Chinese into advantages and the Han people could then fight as they wanted.
-Also, there was no need to set soldiers at every inch of the Great Wall, but at some important passes and fortresses.
+The northern tribes were good at field battles based on the mobility and flexibility of their powerful cavalry.
+The Han Chinese, whose cavalry was weak but infantry was powerful, were better at protracted and positional battles.
+The Great Wall, as a stationary arsenal and a fortified camp, changed the disadvantages of the Han Chinese into advantages and the Han people could then fight as they wanted.
+Also, there was no need to set soldiers on every inch of the Great Wall, but only at some important passes and fortresses.
 Once the enemies approached, the soldiers stationed in the passes could come to the battle site via the wall after seeing the messages from the beacon towers.
-In this way, it greatly reduced the possibility of being breached and the cost of defense.
+In this way, it greatly reduced the possibility of being breached as well as the cost of defense.

 See details of How was the Great Wall of China defended?

-However, some people blame that the Han Chinese should take more active defense measurements, not just set up a screen to defend negatively.
-The opinion is easily proved wrong if taking the ancient conditions into consideration:
+However, some people blame the Han Chinese for not taking more active defensive measures, just setting up a screen to defend negatively.
+This opinion is easily proved wrong if one takes ancient conditions into consideration:

-2. The active defense policies cost too much, which could lead to the recession of national power;
+2. The active defensive policies cost too much, which could lead to the recession of national power.

-3. The northern nomadic tribes were from different directions.
-When fighting with one, others might seize the chance to launch an attack;
+3. The northern nomadic tribes came from different directions.
+When fighting with one, others might seize the chance to launch an attack.

-4. The Han Chinese did not have too many benefits in the north.
+4. The Han Chinese could not realize benefits from the northern lands.
 Even if they captured the northern land at great cost, they could not use the barren land to plant crops.